vince19972/CodingBridge/Proposal.md

 ## Mentoring

 Because I barely have no experience in full-stack development, I might need helps on building the site at some point of the progress.
 Designing the curriculum is challenging, and it's not going to be good enough with my own perspective.
-So I'll need feedbacks and advices to make it better.
+I'll need feedbacks and advices to make it better.

-But I don't have a clear list of possible mentors for now.
+Possible Mentor:
+- [Taeyoon Choi](http://taeyoonchoi.com/) : Taeyoon is the co-founder of SFPC, which has lots of experience of teaching artits programming from the perspective of artists.

 ## About me